Archive product

 Description

-The history of matchboxes as collectible items for lighting begins with the “brilliant intuition” of the Englishman John Walker, who invented the match in 1840; the idea was immediate—to gather these fires into a case, so it was at hand to light a pipe or cigar in a club.
+The history of matchbox holders as collectible items for lighting begins with the "brilliant intuition" of the Englishman John Walker, who invented the match in 1840; the idea was immediate—to gather these fires into a case, so it was at hand to light a pipe or cigar in a club.
 No gentleman would leave the house without this essential accessory in his waistcoat.

 Empire-style furniture and accessories date from the late 18th to early 19th century, inspired by Napoleon’s reign.
-This period features significant similarities and references to Roman and Greek ornamentation.
+They feature significant similarities and references to Roman and Greek ornamentation.

 The most important aspect of elite antique furniture is originality.
 And this is ultimately crucial from the buyer's perspective, as many counterfeits circulate on the market.
 Luxury Products provides a certificate confirming the product's compliance with the actual description and photograph.
 We have at your disposal art appraisers, historians, and experts from around the world.